cb2078/tetris-ai/readme.txt

-- Figure out why shapes are getting placed in weird positions with the bit board impelmenation.
 - Make the array board work with the new architecture.
 - Rienforcement learning with super kill screen.
 - Maybe optmizations if this ends up being slow.
 OpenMP SIMD / cores